Craigdarroch Castle is a historic home and museum designed like a castle. It’s located in a posh neighbourhood close to

 The castle is usually open daily from 10:00 am to 4:30 pm from early September until mid-June.
-However, as of April 2021, the place is only open on Fridays, Saturdays and Sundays from 10:30 am to 4:00 pm.
-Summer hours are typically from 9:00 am until 7:00 pm, though 2021 details are currently unknown.
+However, since April, 2021, the place is only open on Fridays, Saturdays and Sundays.
+Summer hours are typically from 9:00 am until 7:00 pm.
 Days when Craigdarroch Castle isn’t open include Christmas, Boxing Day and New Year’s Day.

 (Note: Rates, hours and other details are subject to change.)